 Examples of 2D styles of illustration are anime, manga, and cartoons.
 The process of creating 2D art is simple, just grab a writing utensil and start

 Creating 3D art is a bit more tricky.
 You can always create 3D art with 2D art tools, like drawing a house on a piece of paper.
 One of the most accessible ways to create 3D art is by using clay to create models.
 Whether you're building from the ground up using putty, or painting in your favorite Warhammer 40k figurine, 3D art allows you to see every angle.

-For more information please visit our website.
+For more information on our 2D and 3D products, please visit our website.